1989 (album): Music

 A homage to 1980s pop music, 1989 is a synth-pop album whose electronic arrangements incorporate synthesizers, programmed drum machines, and pulsating basslines, abandoning the acoustic textures that had defined Swift's past albums.
 The songs are characterized by mid-tempo rhythms and memorable melodies, hooks, and refrains, constituting a consistent palette that stays faithful to 1980s synth-pop without overt influences of contemporary, popular hip-hop or R&B. Several reviews opined that the album also incorporates 1980s styles of rock, namely pop rock, synth-rock, and new wave.
 In this regard, critics generally considered the music of 1989 old-fashioned and retro.
 (Note: Attributed to multiple reviews:) Carl Wilson, in his review for Slate, disagreed and argued that while Swift's 1980s framing of the album establishes the overall aesthetic, its musical influences can be traced back to the 1970s, 1990s, or 2000s decades.

 In addition to the overall synth-pop palette, many tracks incorporate stylings that evoke retro or contemporary styles such as hip-hop, dance, and electronic dance music.
 "Style" incorporates elements of funk, 1970s disco, and R&B in its electric guitar riff and groove.
 The opening sounds of a manipulated tape recorder in "All You Had to Do Was Stay" resemble sound effects used in psychedelic music.
 The percussions, bass drums, and synthesizers of "Blank Space", "Shake It Off", "Bad Blood", "Wonderland", and "I Know Places" evoke hip-hop, with the lattermost track further evoking drum and bass, trap, and reggae with its build-up, breakbeats, and syncopated snare and bass drums.
 Elements of soft rock are demonstrated on "This Love", an atmospheric, slow-paced ballad absent of the heavily programmed percussions of other tracks; and "Clean", a minimalist track composed of sparse percussions and programmed keyboards.

-Swift's vocals on 1989, mostly sung in her alto range, are electronically processed, an effect that she first used on Red's pop singles.
+Swift's vocals on 1989, mostly sung in her alto range, are electronically processed, an effect that she first used on Reds pop singles.
 Manipulated with multitracking, synthesizer tweaking, and looping, her vocals are blended with the electronic instrumentation to create a unified texture, particularly in "Welcome to New York", "Out of the Woods", and "Bad Blood".
 The musicologist James E. Perone wrote that the vocal processing evokes 1980s pop sounds as much as it does 21st century Auto-Tune effects, creating a retro but also contemporary listening experience.
 For Wilson and NPR's Ann Powers, this synthetic rendering is a stark contrast to the naturalistic vocals of country music, but it helps Swift expand her emotional delivery through her versatile timbre and varied expressions.